Stephenyeah/Information-security/h1-Organizing-Threath-modeling.md

 ## Infosec Scene: Darknet Diaries Podcast Episode Summary

+# Episode 146: ANOM - Overview

+## Key Points

+### What is ANOM?
+- ANOM was an encrypted messaging app used by criminals, who believed it was secure.
+- In reality, the app was monitored by law enforcement.

+### Operation Trojan Shield
+- This was a global law enforcement operation that uncovered ANOM.
+- Agencies involved included the FBI, Europol, and Australian Federal Police.
+- The operation used ANOM to track criminal activities around the world.

+### How ANOM Was Used
+- Criminals used the app for secret communication.
+- They were unaware that their messages were being intercepted by police.

+### Results of the Operation
+- Many arrests were made, and illegal items such as drugs and firearms were seized.
+- The operation caused significant disruption to major crime networks.

+### Challenges
+- The operation highlighted the difficulties of monitoring encrypted communications.
+- It raised issues about balancing privacy with security.

+### Impact
+- The case led to discussions about privacy, encryption, and law enforcement surveillance practices.

+## Shostack 2022: Welcome to the Worlds Shortest Threat Modeling Course
 **Security and Privacy: Two Sides of the Same Coin**

 Alright, let me introduce a few more terms.
 Security researchers Marit Hansen, Meiko Jensen, and Marin Rost published a paper that extends the CIA triad, focusing on better privacy protection in threat modeling.
 They proposed the concepts of "Unlinkability," "Transparency," and "Intervenability."